aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 Gets the default [Style](../../com.aspose.cells/style) object of the workbook.
 The DefaultStyle property is useful to implement a Style for the whole Workbook.
+**Example**
+The following code creates and instantiates a new Workbook and sets a default [Style](../../com.aspose.cells/style) to it.

 ```
 Workbook workbook = new Workbook();